broadinstitute/Pangolin/README.md

 After batches are run, data is put back together in the original order and written to disk.
 You can control the batching via the `-b` parameter documented above.

 ![Batching](docs/Pangolin_Batching_Indexing.png)

+### GTF DB Caching

+If you are running a larger batch of variants, you can gain additional performance by caching the gtf database into memory.
+You can enable this behavior with `--enable_gtf_cache`.
+With this enabled, it'll dump the SQLite database into memory using interval trees for the gene information for quick lookups without hitting the disk.

 ## Testing